 You can also swap out the stock intake manifold for that of a 6.5L engine to further improve performance and acceleration.
 The stock intake manifold was restrictive and less responsive.
 Depending on how deep your pocket is, you can have up to 200 HP and 375 lb-ft of torque.
 Remember to keep boost within reasonable limits as the engine design is over twenty years old and not the strongest.

-Common Issues in the 6.2 Detroit Diesel
+6.2 Detroit Diesel Engine Problems

 The earliest release of the engine was plagued with reliability issues, making them encounter some catastrophic failures.
 Although the reliability issues were rectified in the subsequent release, discussed below are the likely problems you may encounter in the 6.2L Detroit Diesel engine: